itsarvindhere/heap/051. Process Tasks Using Servers/Notes.md

 If there are no free servers, then a task can be picked by the server that finishes executing the earliest among "busyServers".
 So, in that case, we can update our "time".

-In some edge cases, the "time" can be smaller than the current index "i" which should happen because "time" should always remain >= i.
+In some edge cases, the "time" can be smaller than the current index "i" which should not happen because "time" should always remain >= i.
 So, we always want the greater value among "time" and "i".